percona/pmm/docs/dbaas/architecture.md

 # DBaaS architecture

+!!! caution alert alert-warning "Caution"
+    DBaaS functionality is currently in [technical preview](../details/glossary.md#technical-preview) and is subject to change.

 DBaaS is built on top of PMM and Kubernetes and the high-level architecture is shown below

 ![!](../_images/dbaas_arch.jpg)